tdurouchoux/dsview_vault/topics/Concept/Scientific Visualization.md

 type: Concept
 ---

-The practice of creating visual representations of scientific data to enhance understanding and communication.
+The practice of representing data in a visual context to make information easier to understand.